Indian Market FAQs

 What else can I do at Indian Market?There are three ways to learn about a city: its food, its outdoor markets and its music.
 The Indian Market features a vast selection of traditional and contemporary Native foods.
 With a focus on locally and family owned businesses vendors from all over the southwest celebrate Native identity through their culinary offerings.
 From roasted mutton and fry bread to more cosmopolitan fare inspired by trained Native chefs, there is something for everyone.

-Under the Plaza Stage, music can be heard from 1:00 pm to 4:00 pm during Indian Market Weekend.
+Under the Plaza Stage, music can be heard midday during Indian Market Weekend.
 Performances by traditional Native groups can be heard and enjoyed under a comfortably shaded seating area in front of the stage.

 Films are becoming a central component in Native art.
-SWAIA's Indian Market Film Festival features some of the most exciting Native films produced today.
+The Native Cinema Showcase, presented in collaboration with the Smithsonian National Museum of the American Indian, features some of the most exciting Native films produced today.

 I've never met a Native person before.
 Is there anything I should know?To quote the title Native scholar Paul Chaat Smith's book: "Everything You Know About Indians is Wrong."
 The beauty of Indian Market is the cross-cultural dialogue that happens effortlessly.
 Unlike grade-school textbooks, museums or Hollywood movies, Indian Market is centered on Native self-representation.
 It is here that your perceptions and pre-conceived notions about Native people and culture will be changed forever.

 What are the dates for next year's Indian Market